Sunnify

 A cost, or an investment?

 The honest way to judge the price is against what it returns.
-For most suitable landed homes that is a 5 to 6 year payback, then two decades of largely free power.
+For most suitable landed homes that is a 5 to 6 year payback period, then two decades of largely free power.
 See your own cost and payback in two minutes.

 Common questions